Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 Go to > Google Apps Script and create a new project.

 Step 2.
-Create Form Content and GAS Program
+Create Form Content and GAS Script

-Having not written HTML or CSS for a long time and being too lazy to design styles myself, I directly asked ChatGPT to generate an HTML form template with some design.
+Haven’t written HTML for a long time and too lazy to design styles myself, so I just asked ChatGPT to generate a nicely styled HTML form template.

 Form.html: